 In the above example, we have extended counter-class from the previous section.
 Now calling closures created with counter-class will either increment its counter binding or decrement it, depending on the value of the direction binding which is shared between all counters.
 Notice that we also take advantage of another lambda inside the direction environment by creating a function called toggle-counter-direction which changes the current direction for all counters.

-While this combination of let and lambda is so useful that other languages have adopted it in the form of class or static variables, there exist other combinations of let and lambda that allow you to structure code and state in ways that don't have direct analogs in object systems9.
-Object systems are a formalisation of a subset of let and lambda combinations, sometimes with gimmicks like inheritance bolted on10.
+While this combination of let and lambda is so useful that other languages have adopted it in the form of class or static variables, there exist other combinations of let and lambda that allow you to structure code and state in ways that don't have direct analogs in object systems9But these analogs can sometimes be built on top of object systems..
+Object systems are a formalisation of a subset of let and lambda combinations, sometimes with gimmicks like inheritance bolted on10Having macros is immeasurably more important than having inheritance..
 Because of this, lisp programmers often don't think in terms of classes and objects.
 Let and lambda are fundamental; objects and classes are derivatives.
 As Steele says, the "object" need not be a primitive notion in programming languages.
 Once assignable value cells and good old lambda expressions are available, object systems are, at best, occasionally useful abstractions and, at worst, special-case and redundant.

 λ